Please Note: The main page lists projects via BBSRC Research Theme(s) quoted and then relevant Topic(s).

 University of Registration: Harper Adams University

-BBSRC Research Themes: Sustainable Agriculture and Food (Plant and Crop Science), Understanding the Rules of Life (Plant Science, Soil Science)
+BBSRC Research Themes: Sustainable Agriculture and Food (Plant and Crop Science)

 Project Outline

 It has become increasingly clear that conventional agricultural production systems negatively impact environmental health.
 Greater awareness of this issue has led to increased uptake in alternative crop production methods.
-Conservation agriculture is one such approach that aims to increase agricultural sustainability by treating soil as a living component of an ecosystem and working with soil biota to utilise the ecosystem services that they provide.
-Interest in this approach to crop production has increased in recent years.
+Regenerative agriculture is one such approach that aims to increase agricultural sustainability by treating soil as a living component of an ecosystem and working with soil biota to utilise the ecosystem services that they provide.
+Interest in this approach to crop production has increased in recent years, though uptake remains significantly behind conventional agriculture in terms of hectarage for UK arable production with < 5 % of arable systems managed in this way.
 Alongside increased interest in regenerative agriculture, there has been an attitude shift regarding the interconnectedness of above-belowground interactions.
 It is widely accepted that aboveground and belowground interactions cannot be considered in isolation from one another, with changes in either one impacting the wider ecological network.
-Given that conservation agriculture aims to manipulate belowground interactions, there are likely to be consequences for aboveground interactions using this approach.
+Given that regenerative agriculture aims to manipulate belowground interactions, there are likely to be consequences for aboveground interactions using this approach.
 Increasing our understanding of abode-belowground interactions has the potential to improve the sustainability of agriculture while concurrently minimising its negative impacts on the environment (Orrell and Bennett, 2013).

 References